-[RULE-13.--Definition.--A-presumption-is-an-assumption-of-fact resulting-from-a-rule-of-law-which-requires-such-fact-to-be-assumed-from another-fact-or-group-of-facts-found-or-otherwise-established-in-the-action.]
+[RULE-13.--Definition.--A-presumption-is-an-assumption-of-fact resulting-from-a-rule-of-law-which-requires-such-fact-te-be-assumed-from another-fact-or-group-of-facts-found-or-etherwise-established-in-the-action.]

-[RULE-14.--Effect-of-Procumptions.--Subject-to-Rule-16, and except-for presumptions-which-are-conclusive-or-irrefutable-under-the-rules-of-law from-which-they-arise,-(a)-if-the-facts-from-which-the-presumption-is derived-have-any-probative-value-as-evidence-of-the-existence-of-the-presumed facty-the-presumption-continues-to-exist-and-the-burden-of-ostablishing-the nen-existence-of-the-presumed-fact-is-upon-the-party-against-whom-the presumption-operates,-(b)-if-the-facts-from-which-the-presumption-arises have-no-probative-value-as-evidence-of-the-presumed-facty-the-presumption dees-not-exist-when-evidence-is-introduced-which-would-support-a-finding of-the-non-existence-of-the-presumed-facty-and-the-fact-which-would-otherwise-be-presumed-shall-be-determined-from-the-evidence-exactly-as-if-ne presumption-was-er-had-ever-boon-involved.]
+[RULE-14.-Effect-of-Frequentions.-Subject-to-Rule-16,-and-except-for-presumptions-which-ware-penclusive-er-irrefutable-under-the-rules-of-law from-which-they-arise,-(a)-if-the-facts-from-which-the-presumption-is derived-have-any-probative-value-as-evidense-of-the-existence-of-the-presumed facty-the-presumption-continues-ts-exist-and-the-burden-of-establishing-the non-existence-of-the-presumed-fact-is-upen-the-party-against-whom-the presumption-existence-of-the-presumed-fact-is-upen-the-presumetion-arises have-ne-probative-value-as-evidence-of-the-presumed-facty-the-presumption dees-not-exist-whom-evidence-is-introduced-which-would-support-a-finding of-the-non-existence-of-the-presumed-facty-and-the-fact-which-would-other-wise-be-presumed-shall-be-determined-from-the-evidence-exactly-as-if-ne presumption-vas-er-had-ever-been-involved.]

-[RULE-15.--Inconsistent-Presumptions.--If-two-presumptions-arise-which are-conflicting-with-cach-other--the-judge-shall-apply-the-presumption-which is-founded-on-the-weightier-considerations-of-policy-and-logic.--If-there.is ne-such-prependerance-both-presumptions-shall-be-disregarded.]
+[RULE-15.--Inconsistent-Presumptions.--If-two-presumptions-arise-which are-conflicting-with-each-other--the-judge-shall-apply-the-presumption-which is-founded-on-the-weightier-considerations-of-policy-and-legie.--If-there-is no-such-prependerance-both-presumptions-shall-be-disregarded.]

-[RUHE-16:--Burden-of-Proof-Not-Relaxed-as-to-Some-Presumptions---A presumption,-w_ich-by-a-rule-of-law-may-be-overcome-only-by-proof-beyond a-reasonable-doubt,-or-by-elear-and-convincing-evidence,-shall-not-be affected-by-Rules-14-or-15-and-the-burden-of-proof-to-overcome-it-continues or the party-against-when-the-presumption-operates.-]
+[RULE-16-Burden-of-Preof-Not-Delaxed-as-to-Some-Presumptions.-A presumption; -w ich-by-a rule-of-law-may-be-overcome-only-by-proof-beyond a-reasonable-doubt, -or-by-elear-and-convincing evidence, -shall not be affected-by-Rules-14-or-15-and-the-burden of-proof-to-overcome-it-continues on-the-party-against-when-the-presumption-operates.-)